 - You will have to pay for road tolls when using national highways.

-Cost of moving to the Dominican Republic
+Relocate to the Dominican Republic with Eurosender

-Moving to the Dominican Republic from Canada
+Moving to the Dominican Republic from Spain

-If you need shipping services to send a parcel, suitcase, household appliances, or sports equipment from the UK to the Dominican Republic, Eurosender can offer you competitive prices.
-The logistics service provider collects and delivers packages of various sizes to a chosen address as fast as possible.
+Send a parcel, suitcase, household appliances, or even furniture when relocating to the Dominican Republic from the UK with Eurosender.
+We offer door-to-door shipping services and competitive prices.
 Whether you are a one-time shipper or you send parcels regularly, we can help you to minimise the costs for moving to the Dominican Republic from the United Kingdom.